NethServer/docs/developer-manual/en/nethserver-base.rst

 * ``peer_dns`` to avoid resolv.conf overwriting from dhclient
 * ``persistent_dhclient`` to enforce dhclient to retry in case of lease request errors

-Remember also to remove all gateway ip address from green devices.
+Remember also to remove all gateway IP address from green devices.
 This configuration will create the correct routes and correctly set DHCP options on dnsmasq.

 Bridge